-The congestion management practices utilized by Provider are “protocol-agnostic” meaning that the network does not manage congestion based on the online activities, protocols or applications a customer uses.
-Rather, Provider’s congestion management practices focus only on the heaviest bandwidth users in real time.
+The congestion management practices utilized by the Provider are “protocol-agnostic” meaning that the network does not manage congestion based on the online activities, protocols, or applications a customer uses.
+Rather, Provider’s congestion management practices focus only on the heaviest bandwidth users in real-time.

 Device Attachment Rules

 In order for a device to be approved for use on the Provider’s network, the device must conform to publicly available industry standards and be non-harmful to Provider’s network.

 Provider offers its customers unrestricted access to all of the lawful content, services, and applications available on the Internet. the Provider uses industry-standard tools and generally accepted best practices and policies to protect our customers from spam, phishing, and other unwanted or harmful online content and activities.
 In the instances where these tools and policies identify online content as harmful or unwanted, the content may be prevented from reaching customers, or customers may be permitted to identify or inspect content to determine if it is harmful or unwanted.

 Provider offers broadband Internet access service via fiber-to-the-premise (FTTP), digital subscriber line (DSL), fixed wireless LTE Internet, and unlicensed fixed wireless Internet.
 The advertised speed of the Provider’s Internet service is the maximum speed achievable with the technology utilized by Provider.
 While the maximum advertised speed is attainable for end users, several factors may affect the actual speed of Provider’s Internet service offerings, including, but not limited to: the distance of the consumer’s home or office from Provider’s central office (i.e., the further away the customer is from the central office, the slower the broadband speed), the end user’s computer, modem or router, activity during peak usage periods, line of sight interference and other Internet traffic.